 A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

-Our first stop is to the beach town of Praia da Rocha, I last came here, in 1998, I noticed, that the main strip does not bear any resemblance to then, it is now full of karaoke bars and shops selling tourist tat, apart from the classical Bella Vista hotel and Spa.
+Our first stop is the beach town of Praia da Rocha.
+I last came here in 1998.
+I noticed that the main strip does not resemble that time.
+It is now full of karaoke bars and shops selling tourist ware, apart from the classical Bella Vista Hotel and Spa.

-Our first two nights were spent at the,
+We spent our first two nights at the,

 HOTEL DA ROCHA Four Stars